NikoGardziella/MyBikeApp/README.md

 - Journeys are importet to local SQL database.
 For easy and fast use for the user there is no need to start external SQL database to run the project.
 - In console you can see how many journeys were included and excluded.

+Database:
+- upload statio and journey csv files(Might take few minutes)
+- clears the database from stations and journeys
+- CSV files are not included.
+They can be downloaded from https://github.com/solita/dev-academy-2023-exercise and added to csv/ folder.

 Journey list view:
 - Shows 200 journeys per page.
 Possibility to go to next page or the last one.
 - each journey shows departure and return stations, covered distance in kilometers and duration in minutes.
 - Order journeys by column.
 Orders by descending.
 - Search Journeys by departure or return station.
+- Create/delete journey

 Station list:
 - Pagination and Search field
 - Click "Show Station Info" to see more information about selected station
+- Create/delete/edit station

 Single station view:
 - Shows Station name, Station address.